 Caption: Leaf miners leave silvery trials inside the leaves

-Q Which species am I likely to come across outdoors?
+Q Which species of leaf miner am I likely to come across outdoors?

 A Celery-leaf miner (Euleia heraclei) often attacks celery, celeriac and parsnip leaves, and less commonly, parsley and carrots.
 Affected plants are stunted and don’t crop well.

 The tiny, 5mm-long fly lays about 100 eggs inserted into the leaf in spring and early summer.
 They hatch in one to two weeks.
 After two to three weeks burrowing in the leaves the larvae pupate.
 The pupae may be in the leaf or the soil.
 The second generation of adults emerges three to four weeks later, and this can be followed with a third generation in late summer.
 Wiggly lines or blisters on leaves are tell-tale signs of a leaf-miner attack.
 There are many different species but the damage is rarely serious enough to warrant any action.

 It survives the winter as pupae in the soil.
 As the second and third generations overlap, attacks can be expected at any time during the summer.

 Beet-leaf miner (Pegomya hyoscyami) is a small, 6mm-long fly.
 Its larvae tunnel into beetroot-family plants like spinach, and weeds, such as fat hen.
 It lays up to 20 eggs in spring and early summer.
 The white larvae or maggots feed for about two weeks making pale leaf blisters.
 They pupate in the soil for two to three weeks.
 The pupae from the last generation overwinter in the soil.